-H4 Provide the number of students in the 2016 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
+H4 Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
 Exclude students who transferred into your institution

-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+289 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The

-H5 numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans (row e) should only be the cumulative average of private loans.

 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-172 61.00% \$35,957 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+197 68.00% \$32,767 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-171 60.00% \$21,884

-c) Institutional loan programs.
-0 0.00% \$0

-d) State loan programs.
-0 0.00% \$0

-e) Private student loans made by a bank or lender.
-56 20.00% \$43,612
+196 68.00% \$23,721 c) Institutional loan programs.
+0 0.00% \$0 d) State loan programs.
+0 0.00% \$0 e) Private student loans made by a bank or lender.
+36 12.00% \$50,156